charles-g/tmpjs-client/README.md

 #### (In progress)
-#### This is meant to evaluate a possible workaround for the "booking" use case with Algolia.
-We build a search engine for temporary jobs.
+#### This is meant to assess possible workarounds for the "booking" use case with Algolia.
+Here we build a search UI for temporary jobs.
+#### We also assess building custom search widgets leveraging the React instantsearch V7 API in general https://www.algolia.com/doc/api-reference/widgets/react/

 #### Deployment:
 https://tmpjs-client.vercel.app/